 The NordicTrack FreeStride Trainer FS5i is the newest model in the lineup, joining the pricier FS7i and FS9i models.
 These machines are essentially hybrids, giving you an elliptical, a stepper and a treadmill experience all in one.

-The FreeStride trainers are specially designed to make you feel like you are sort of floating on air while you work out...a pretty cool feeling.
+The FreeStride trainers are specially designed to make you feel like you are floating on air while you work out...a pretty cool feeling.
 You get a 7" backlit display that shows your calories, time, distance, pulse and speed, as well as quarter mile track that shows you your progress.

 Let's take a look at the specs on the FS5i...